GlennOu66304/GlennOu66304.github.io/_posts/2021-10-06-How-to-write-the-article-and-publish-to-blog.md

 ## and publish to the github

 ```
-cd to the destination file
+cd to the destination folder
 git add file
+// (you can cd to file path, then process below )
 git commit -m 'file'
 git push -u origina main
 ```